FamousMrChair/Gaggle-of-Gakks/howto_use_expressjs_like_flask.md

     mkdir public  (for JS, CSS, images)
     mkdir views   (for HTML equivalents)
     ```
 2. Install the ejs view engine.
 It's like jinja, and .ejs files have HTML syntax, so it's easier to understand coming from Flask.
+If you don't want to use a view engine, you can instead render html with
+    ```javascript
+    app.get('/', (req, res) => {
+        res.sendFile('index.html', {root : 'views'})
+        //change the path and the root folder as necessary })
+    ```
+    Below is a quick guide to ejs
     ```
     npm install ejs
     ```